60-day money-back on any purchase

 If you play a driver with a moveable CG weight, I recommend shifting mass to the heel for a draw-bias setup.

-The positioning helps your driver face fight slice side spin and generate straighter ball flight for improved fairways in regulation record.
+The positioning helps your driver face fight slice side spin and generate straighter ball flight.

 Alternatively, should your driver carry no moveable weights, you can apply lead tape to the heel for additional weight.
 While this method is not as precise as an adjustable weight, it still achieves the same purpose.

-Getting fitted for a driver that fits your game is a good choice, but I do prefer to learn how to fix a slice instead of putting too many bandaids on your golf game.
+Getting fitted for a driver that suits your game is a good choice, but it’s best to learn how to fix the issues you struggle with.

 Most modern golf drivers are equipped with an adjustable hosel, enabling you to manipulate the clubface loft and lie angle.